cscar43/Module-5-Challenge/README.md

   -I also used it to show me how to make a copy of the data frame i was using so that when i sorted it down for the line graph i had the original i could use for the scatterplot.

+ Other then that i used what we learned and did in the activities from the last 3 classes on these subjects.